-The one-year Colon and Rectal Surgery Fellowship at Mayo Clinic in Rochester offers:
+The one-year Colon and Rectal Surgery Residency at Mayo Clinic's campus in Rochester, Minnesota, offers:

-- The opportunity to participate in the surgical care of patients with a wide variety of colorectal pathological conditions.
+- The opportunity to participate in the surgical care of patients with a wide variety of colorectal pathology

-- A rotation schedule based on a mentorship model that includes experience in endoscopy and diseases of the anus, colon and rectum.
+- A rotation schedule based on a one-to-one mentorship model that includes experience in endoscopy and diseases of the anus, colon and rectum

-- The opportunity to work in a group practice whose approach to patient care is team-based and multi-disciplinary.
+- The opportunity to work in a group practice that has a team-based and multidisciplinary approach to patient care

-When you successfully complete the Colon and Rectal Surgery Fellowship, you will be eligible to take the qualifying exam offered by the American Board of Colon and Rectal Surgery.
+After successfully completing the program, you are eligible to take the qualifying exam offered by the American Board of Colon and Rectal Surgery.